HoJinKind/KotlinProjects/README.md

 use of basic functions, on click listener.
 Wanted o set on click function in XML, triggering a function in activity,  but failed.

  ## kotlin2
-using AsyncTask t allow multithreading.
+using AsyncTask to allow multithreading.
 Also configure tint of image backgrond effect